HumanSignal/label-studio/README.md

 You can use Label Studio as an independent part of your machine learning workflow or integrate the frontend or backend into your existing tools.

-* Use the [Label Studio Frontend](https://github.com/heartexlabs/label-studio-frontend) as a separate React library.
-See more in the [Frontend Library documentation](https://labelstud.io/guide/frontend.html).

 ## Ecosystem

 | Project | Description |